oxford24/oxford24.github.io/mfps_cfp.md

 layout: actmfps
 ---

-# MFPS XL: Mathematical Foundations of Programming Semantics 2024
+# MFPS XL: Mathematical Foundations of Programming Semantics

-First call for papers
+## Call for papers

 The 40th Conference on the Mathematical Foundations of Programming Semantics (MFPS XL) takes place at the University of Oxford, UK, from 19-21 June 2024, where it will be colocated with the 7th International Conference on Applied Category Theory (ACT 2024).